We joyfully welcome the newest pastor in the Highrock Network, Kat Hampson!

 Theology Lab meets throughout the year.
 A large group gathering over Zoom, with discussions in small breakout groups, is offered in the summer and fall.
 Smaller sized, short-term reading groups – Theology Labs – on an array of topics are happening all the time.
 These groups help facilitate intimate community focused on learning and discipleship.
 They include a reading group looking at Bonhoeffer's lectures on the person of Jesus and the transformative nature of God's presence.

 Questions?
-E-mail Scott Rice at Scottr@highrock.org
+E-mail our Resident Theologian and group leader, Scott Rice, at Scottr@highrock.org